Relying on current sales and current customers is a recipe for fizzling out. Your business can’t just be profitable. It’s also got to be sustainable.

 Thirty years ago, it was about getting people to come into a physical store to make a purchase.
 Their customer journey went something like this: A consumer found out about companies through newspaper ads, television, billboard or radio, then went to the store, talked to the salesperson about the product, bought the product, and used it.
 The product worked, so they became repeat buyers.

-Since Millennials are so digitally focused, they want this same customer journey to play out online.
+Since Millennials and Generation Z are so digitally focused, they want this same customer journey to play out online.

 Brands need to think of the entire online customer journey, so that customers can know their brand, like them, trust them and ultimately buy.